Lee Corso: Broadcasting career

-Corso makes a brief cameo in a 2006 Nike commercial featuring the fictional Briscoe High School football team, portrayed by football icons such as Michael Vick, LaDainian Tomlinson, Brian Urlacher, Troy Polamalu, and fellow FSU great Deion Sanders, and by coaches Don Shula, Jimmy Johnson, and Urban Meyer.
+Corso made a brief cameo in a 2006 Nike commercial featuring the fictional Briscoe High School football team, portrayed by football icons such as Michael Vick, LaDainian Tomlinson, Brian Urlacher, Troy Polamalu, and fellow FSU alum Deion Sanders, and by coaches Don Shula, Jimmy Johnson, and Urban Meyer.
 Corso takes his hawk mascot head off while the game's deciding play unfolds in slow-motion.

-Corso appeared annually in EA Sports' NCAA Football titles along with Herbstreit and play-by-play man Brad Nessler until NCAA Football 11, in which he does not do play-by-play.
-The 2006 edition of the game begins with Corso making his mascot headgear prediction.
-If the team Corso chooses does not have a mascot, he wears the helmet instead like on College GameDay.
+Corso appeared annually in EA Sports' NCAA Football titles along with Herbstreit and play-by-play man Brad Nessler until NCAA Football 11.
+The 2006 to 2011 sixth-generation console editions of the games feature a preshow that includes Corso making his mascot headgear prediction.
+If the team Corso chooses does not have a mascot, he wears the helmet from the team picked, instead, like on College GameDay.
 During play selection, players can opt for "Ask Corso", replicating the "Ask Madden" feature in the Madden NFL series.

 Other work, charities, and personal life

-In the off-season, Corso serves as Director of Business Development for Dixon Ticonderoga, a Florida-based manufacturer of writing and arts products, including No. 2 pencils (one of which he can always be seen holding on College GameDay).
+In the off-season, Corso serves as director of business development for Dixon Ticonderoga, a Florida-based manufacturer of writing and arts products, including No. 2 pencils (one of which he can always be seen holding on College GameDay).
 In 2001, Corso spearheaded an effort to create a crayon completely out of soybeans.

+In 1991, Corso served as general manager of the World League of American Football's Orlando Thunder.

 Corso serves as honorary chairman of Coaches Curing Kids' Cancer, a charity that raises money for pediatric cancer research through youth sports teams.
 Corso was honored with the National College Football Awards Association's Contributions to College Football Award "recognizing exceptional contributions to college football and a lifetime of achievement and integrity" during the Home Depot College Football Awards show at Walt Disney World on December 9, 2010.
 Growing up in Miami, Corso attended his local Boys' Club and is listed in the Boys & Girls Clubs of America Alumni Hall of Fame.

 On May 16, 2009, Corso suffered a stroke at his Florida home, suffering partial paralysis.
 He spent three days in intensive care and a week in the hospital, followed by a lengthy rehabilitation.
 He was able to return to his ESPN College GameDay duties for the 2009 season.
-The stroke left him unable to speak for a month (his speech eventually recovered with few noticeable side effects) and severely slowed his cognitive function; since the stroke, Corso has had to script and rehearse his appearances on College GameDay and is no longer able to effectively ad lib.
+The stroke left him unable to speak for a month (his speech eventually recovered with few noticeable side effects) and severely slowed his cognitive function; after the stroke, Corso had to script and rehearse his appearances on College GameDay and was no longer able to effectively ad lib.

 While at Florida State, Corso was roommates and teammates with actor Burt Reynolds.
 The two remained close friends until Reynolds's death in 2018.

 Corso has been married to his wife, Betsy, since 1957.
-They have four children and ten grandchildren.
+They have four children and 10 grandchildren.